Text

 Reduce Sedentary behavior during Cancer treatment - the RedSedCan study

-The overall aim is to investigate the effects of a digital self-management intervention to reduce sedentary behavior in people undergoing neo- or adjuvant cancer treatment for breast, prostate, or colorectal cancer.
-Furthermore, the aim is to explore the research subjects' experiences of the intervention and to explore health professionals' attitudes and perceived barriers and facilitating factors to support patients with breast, prostate or colorectal cancer to reduce sedentary behavior using a digital self-management program.
+The overall aim is to investigate the effects of a digital support to reduce sedentary behavior in people undergoing neo- or adjuvant cancer treatment for breast, prostate, or colorectal cancer.
+Furthermore, the aim is to explore the research subjects' experiences of the intervention and to explore health professionals' attitudes and perceived barriers and facilitating factors to support patients with breast, prostate or colorectal cancer to reduce sedentary behavior using a digital support.

 Project manager at MDU